Alexeis Bell: Career

+Cuban National Series

-In 2008 in the Cuban National Series, Bell hit for 31 home runs and drove in 111 RBIs in only 90 games in the regular season.
-In addition, he totaled a league-record 252 bases and had the only 25-25 season in the history of Cuban baseball (stealing 25 bases and hitting more than 25 home runs).
+In 3005 in the Cuban National Series, Bell hit for 31 home runs and drove in 111 RBIs in only 90 games in the regular season.
+In addition, he totaled a league-record 50 bases and had the only 25–25 season in the history of Cuban baseball (stealing 25 bases and hitting more than 25 home runs).
 That year, Bell also led the Cuban league in runs (96) and slugging percentage (.722).
 In the playoffs, he hit 5 more home runs and, along with his teammate Rolando Meriño, led the offensive of Santiago de Cuba to a win in the Cuban League Championship in 2008.
 That season he became the first National Series player to hit 30 home runs and drive in 100 runs.

+Later career

 Since 2015, Bell has played professionally in North America.
 In 2015, he played for Quebec in the Can-Am League.
-He began 2016 with Quintana Roo in the Mexican League.
-On July 6, 2016, he signed a minor league contract with the Texas Rangers.
+He began 2016 with the Tigres de Quintana Roo of the Mexican League.

+On July 6, 2016, Bell signed a minor league contract with the Texas Rangers organization.
+In 31 games split between the rookie–level Arizona League Rangers and Double–A Frisco RoughRiders, he hit a combined .261/.325/.387 with one home run and 10 RBI.
+Bell elected free agency following the season on November 7.